NotTacoz/jacaranda/content/notes/AE/chemistry/testnotes/CAP2.md

 			- delocalised
 		- what are the electrons described to be
 			- mobile sea of electrons
-1. Explain the physical properties of metals, including: a. malleability and ductility b. thermal and electrical conductivity c. generally high melting and boiling points.
+1. Explain the physical properties of metals, including:
+	- a. malleability and ductility
+		- why is metallic bonds malleable and ductile?
+			- bonding is **non-directional**, so it means that metal atoms can move in relation to each other without breaking bonds between them and the sea of electrons.
+			- when a metal changes shape, ie to be dented, bent or stretched, it will not break.
+	- b. thermal and electrical conductivity
+		- why are metals good at conducting electricity?
+			- because its electrons are delocalised.
+			- if voltage is applied, electrons move towards the positive terminal of power supply.
+		- whys it good at conducting heat?
+			- delocalised electrons are mobile so can carry heat (as kinetic energy)
+	- c. generally high melting and boiling points.
+		- strong attractive forces between the metal ions and sea of electrons hold the metallic lattice together.
 ### Covalent Bonding
 54. Describe a covalent bond as a shared pair of electrons, resulting in electrostatic attraction between positive nuclei of the atoms and the shared electron pair.
+	- how to describe covalent bond?
+		- covalent bonds are two non metallic atoms which share electrons, so the electrostatic attraction exists between the nucleus and their individual electrons and the electrons they share. (?)
-56. Draw Lewis structures for covalent molecules, showing both bonding pairs and lone pairs of electrons.
+1. Draw Lewis structures for covalent molecules, showing both bonding pairs and lone pairs of electrons.
+	- how to draw lewis structure diagram
 	- ![300](notes/images/Pasted%20image%2020230427092439.png)
-1. Use the valence shell electron pair repulsion (VSEPR) theory along with Lewis structures to explain, predict and draw the shapes of molecules and polyatomic ions.
+2. Use the valence shell electron pair repulsion (VSEPR) theory along with Lewis structures to explain, predict and draw the shapes of molecules and polyatomic ions.
+	-
-2. Explain the physical properties of covalent molecular substances, including:
+3. Explain the physical properties of covalent molecular substances, including:
 	- a. low melting and boiling points
 		- why does covalent molecular substances have low melting and boiling points?
 			- only the weak intermolecular forces of the bond needs to be overcome.